mangerhofer/startup/README.md

     Also always make sure you use the right code to protect your information!
 You don't want your code to be hacked somehow... also great refresher on your PEM environment!!

+### Login Notes

+    Login code is suprisingly tricky and it's important to be super careful writing the code up!

+    Review account creation and login page for better understanding on how to create login credentials that actually work!